-Loving street photography is connected with loving cities.
+Loving street photography means loving cities.
 All towns and cities have the capacity to fascinate.
 They all contain stories about how and why any particular civilisation was drawn to a particular area, the industries it was built on, how it grew or shrank.

 Having lived in Cardiff for most of my adult life either side of stints in Cheltenham and London, I sometimes feel there’s nothing left for me to photograph here, or that it holds limited interest for me now.
 I’m always wrong.

-Like much of the city’s neo-gothic architecture, on that morning it gleamed, almost smouldered with wisdom and knowledge.
-You know how some really old looking people look so wise just by looking old and wrinkled?
-Sort of like that.
+Like much of the city’s neo-gothic architecture, on that morning the college gleamed, almost smouldered with wisdom and knowledge.
+Some really old looking people appear to have a certain wisdom reflected in their weathered and wrinkled faces?
+It was sort of like that.

 A photo posted by Mark Hawkins (@markonthelens) on